lostechies/blog/_derickbailey/2012-02-06-3-stages-of-a-backbone-applications-startup.md

   2. The Application&#8217;s Initialization
   3. A Contextual Start (optional)

 Honestly, I could break this down in to a significantly larger number of stages if I really wanted to get fine-grained and detailed.
 More specifically, it&#8217;s the 2nd stage that can be broken down in to pre-initialization, initialization, and post-initialization.
-But I think as a general place to start, identifying 3 primary stages for an application&#8217;s startup is a good idea.
+ButI think as a general place to start, identifying 3 primary stages for an application&#8217;s startup is a good idea.
 It gives us a better understanding of what code should go where, helps us keep our code clean, improves re-usability and flexibility, and will likely help us scale our apps as well.

 <span style="font-size: 18px; font-weight: bold;">Stage 1: The Application&#8217;s Foundation</span>

-Consider this to be the stage where the browser is simply grabbing all of the specified resources from the server and running through the first pass of parsing the HTML, laying out what the static HTML has provided, styling it with the basic CSS definitions, displaying any images and text from the static HTML, and parsing the JavaScript files so it can get ready to run them.
-I&#8217;ve never seen an HTML application that didn&#8217;t have this stage in it, because without it, your browser doesn&#8217;t have anything to do or show.
+Consider this to be the stage where the browser is simply grabbing all of the specified resources from the server and running through the first pass of parsing the HTML, laying out what the static HTML has provided, styling it with the basic CSS definitions, displaying any images and text from the static HTML, and parsing the JavaScript files so it can get ready to run them.I&#8217;ve never seen an HTML application that didn&#8217;t have this stage in it, because without it, your browser doesn&#8217;t have anything to do or show.

 This is the one step the everyone does, and does well.